 - Public outreach and engagement

 The company’s public outreach and engagement efforts include hosting our Stand with Wildlife campaign, hosting quarterly CLEAR events, and participating in annual Earth Day activities.
 The company also collaborates with the local Chamber of Commerce, the University of Mary Washington, the George Washington Regional Commission, local environmental organizations, and other stakeholders to address regional issues.

 Our Green Vision Council’s efforts have led to the development of dedicated teams of staff which have helped identify and order green kitchen and office supplies, implemented recycling for electronics and difficult-to-recycle plastics, established a partnership with the local community garden to compost kitchen waste, instituted the use of recycling “stations”, identified local green vendors, planted and maintained native plants, piloted ride-share programs, ensured that all employees have smart strips to control phantom power usage, and arranged for company computers to default to two-sided black and white printing.
 At a more global level, the entire staff participates in an annual Earth Day event in the community, and has contributed to the development of a company-wide Climate Change Adaptation Plan that identifies key climate mitigation and adaptation strategies for each of our office locations.

-Marstel-Day obtained in 2013 a platinum-level certification from NSF International as a Sustainable Service Provider – the first service provider in the nation to achieve this honor.
+Marstel-Day was recertified in 2017 as a Sustainable Service Provider by the National Standards Foundation – one of only a few service providers in the nation to achieve this honor.
 These initiatives, among others, demonstrate our commitment to continual learning – to practicing and sharing what we preach.
 Our success, whether measured by our clients, our communities, or ourselves, will continue to be a function of our ability to remain on the leading edge of environmental thought and practice, and to execute those learnings in ways that can be reproduced for the benefit of others.